-Without question, peers on the unit each have their own history, their ‘story’ of how they discovered themselves within an in-patient setting, and their own versions of the precipitating events to their hospitalisation.
+Without question, peers on the unit each have their own history, their ‘story’ of how they discovered themselves within an in-patient setting and their own versions of the precipitating events to their hospitalisation.
 As you get to know each consenting new friend on the unit, there is a little bit more to learn each time.
-I use the word ‘consenting’ because not everyone on the unit will be friendly, or healthy enough to engage in meaningful communication.
-Depending on the level-of-care, state hospitalisation versus community-based hospital, their will be a difference between the capacity of most peers on the unit to communicate, and in some cases, there are differences in approachability due to possible aggression or confusion and agitation which will complicate the ability of a peer to make a connection with another peer.
+I use the word ‘consenting’ because not everyone on the unit will be friendly, or healthy enough, to engage in meaningful communication.
+Depending on the level-of-care, state hospitalisation versus community-based hospital, there will be a difference between the capacity of most peers on the unit to communicate, and in some cases, there are differences in approachability due to possible aggression or confusion and agitation, which will complicate the ability of a peer to make a connection with another peer.

 Stories from peers can and probably will be extremely vivid, sometimes dark, and usually bizarre.
 While most people are usually talking about their potential and future discharge, you may be lucky enough to catch someone in their reflective stance and talking about their feelings on how they ultimately needed the hospital to improve their mental health or halt the negative life circumstances or symptom they are experiencing from worsening further.
 I have heard stories of all kinds, painted in both broad and sophisticated strokes depending on the mood, verbal acuity, or level of self-disclosure opted by the patient telling his story.

 I had many peer relationships in the hospital.
 There was one patient I got along with enough to talk with regularly.
 In her case, it seemed as if she was recovering.
-So, I invested my energy speaking and trying to connect with her.
+So, I invested my energy in speaking and trying to connect with her.

 Before I knew it, code was called and he was being restrained on a crash cart after attempting to harm himself.
-Months passed and he never returned to normal clothing, there in his room, mostly isolated for the tenure of my hospitalisation, he remained in hospital clothing, very depressed looking, and not at all appearing or behaving like the same person I had met when I was first admitted to the unit.
+Months passed and he never returned to normal clothing.
+There in his room, mostly isolated for the tenure of my hospitalisation, he remained in hospital clothing, very depressed looking, and not at all appearing or behaving like the same person I had met when I was first admitted to the unit.

-Together, I hope our collective narrative will live on for another day somewhere far beyond the confines of the unit and help you take on a life far above the upper limits of yesterday’s problems.
+Together, I hope our collective narrative will live on for another day, somewhere far beyond the confines of the unit and help you take on a life far above the upper limits of yesterday’s problems.